 Below I have listed a number of future, ongoing and past research projects on the subjects of devolution, land politics, accountability and conflict.
+These are a mix of individual and collaborative projects.

 Land Titling Programs in Rural Kenya